 Designed to fit on the tailgate of the truck, capacities range from 35 to 180 gallons.
 Chassis mount tanks are designed to fit between the cab and dump body (clearance of 14” is required).
 Capacities range from 60 to 160 gallons.

 Meltsnow.com has pumps powered hydraulically or by 12 volt electric that are enclosed in NEMA 4 rated, sealed fiberglass enclosures.
-Over the past 30 years, we have learned which components will give dependable service and are affordable.
+Over the past 40 years, we have learned which components will give dependable, affordable service.

-Meltsnow.com designs and manufactures control systems specifically for highway maintenance.
-Our controllers range from simple on/off models to sophisticated, solid state, data logging units.
+Various manufacturers design control systems specifically for highway maintenance.
+Our controllers range from simple on/off models to sophisticated solid state, data logging units.
 All are proven dependable and guaranteed for one year.